An institution which does not meet the definition of institution

-(v) Level of degree and degrees authorized by CIP code;
+(v) Level of degree, degree program name, and CIP code

-(relating to Changes of Ownership and Other Substantive Changes) and §7.13
+(relating to Changes of Ownership and Other Substantive Changes),

-of this chapter (relating to Data Reporting), respectively;
+and §7.13 of this chapter (relating to Student Data Reporting),

-or a Texas Workforce Commission exemption from Texas Education Code,
+or a Texas Workforce Commission exemption or exclusion from Texas

 (B) Board staff will verify information and accreditation